yousefalatari/ma1sd/docs/configure.md

 - `server.port`: HTTP port to listen on (unencrypted)
 - `server.publicUrl`: Defaults to `https://{server.name}`

+## Unbind (MSC1915)
+- `session.policy.unbind.enabled`: Enable or disable unbind functionality (MSC1915).
+(Defaults to true).

+*Warning*: Unbind check incoming request by two ways:
+- session validation.
+- request signature via `X-Matrix` header and uses `server.publicUrl` property to construct the signing json;
+Commonly the `server.publicUrl` should be the same value as the `trusted_third_party_id_servers` property in the synapse config.

 ## Storage
 ### SQLite
 `storage.provider.sqlite.database`: Absolute location of the SQLite database